Sexual Harassment Lawyer in Rochester, NY

 Choosing a law firm to represent you during a sexual harassment claim is an important decision.
 You need a compassionate and understanding legal team that also has the experience to fight for your rights in court.
 The Cimino Law Firm is that firm.
 Our compassionate legal team will help you deal with the emotions that come up when filing the claim.
 At the same time, we will use our experience to bring your perpetrator to justice.
 We have litigated these cases for more than 20 years and have a proven track record of success.
 We understand how the legal system works and what we need to provide to win these cases.

 We also make the process easy for you.
 We understand that you are just testing the waters right now.
 You aren’t ready to make an appointment and come into an office.
 You also aren’t ready to spend money on legal fees.
-That’s why we offer a free phone consultation for our new clients.
+That’s why we offer a confidential phone consultation for our new clients.
 You will speak to an attorney over the phone.
 The attorney will take the information and provide you with information about possible outcomes.
 Then you will understand the next steps and decide if you want to move forward.

 If you do, we have two convenient locations.
 You can come to our Webster or Rochester, New York, offices.
 Bring your evidence with you during this meeting, so the attorney can review it.
 Don’t worry if you don’t have much evidence yet.
 Your attorney will also investigate the case for you.
 The investigation might include interviewing your coworkers and requesting documents from your employer.
 Each piece of evidence will help us build a strong case.